This article is a part of a series on Cryptography. Use the navigation boxes to view the rest of the articles.

 |DH Group 5||1536 bits|

-The bit-size is a reference to the Prime number.
+The number of bits is a reference to the size of the Prime number.
 This directly equates to the entire key space of the resulting Shared Secret.
 To give you an idea of just how large this key space is:

 In order to fully write out a 768 bit number, you would need 232 decimal digits.